vnikesh/Analyzing-Financial-Success-of-Movies-R-Prog/README.md

 **_Description_**

 The dataset is comprised of nineteen different attributes that describe various aspects of the movies.
 Overall, the dataset has over 600 entries that have no missing entries.
 The dataset has a variety of movies that range from the 1980s to present day.
 It has five genres that categorize the movies with the date and studio that released the movie.

+Plot 1 - Wishker Graph for movie with different movies.